screentek/Optimizely/README.md

 Start by installing NuGet package (use [Nuget.org feed](https://www.nuget.org/packages/Imageshop.Optimizely.Plugin/))

     Install-Package Imageshop.Optimizely.Plugin

-#### 2. Copy files:
-Download this nuget package as a zip file, copy all files inside of the folder "CopyTheseFiles" into the root directory of your project.
+Files needed for the project will be copied from the nuget package once the project is built.

-#### 3. Adding two lines to your Startup.cs:
+#### 2. Adding two lines to your Startup.cs:
 Add the following lines to your startup.cs file.

 First line to be added at the top (before the CMS is added):